thegreatunclean/mapwriter/README.md

 Licensing:
 MapWriter is without a license file, but in [this post](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1286882-mapwriter-an-open-source-mini-map?comment=326) the author states it is under CC0.
 It is assumed that all previous contributors agreed to license under those terms.
+If this is not the case please contact me with info.
 All modifications made by myself (thegreatunclean) are licensed under CC0.